 What is a true-up bill?

-Put simply, a true-up bill is a statement sent to you from utility companies at the end of your solar billing cycle, typically every 12 months.
+A true-up bill is a statement that is sent to you from your utility company at the end of your solar billing cycle, typically every 12 months.
 You can prepare for your yearly true-up statement by reviewing your monthly anticipated true-up charges, typically provided by utility companies.

 Understanding How it Works